 Recovery in Motion

-A movement and theater workshop series for people in recovery
+A movement and theater workshop series for people in recovery.

 Recovery in Motion is a weekly creative space led by Pioneer Winter Collective for people engaged in 12 Step programs or similar recovery journeys.
 The sessions use movement, theater, writing, and sound to explore themes like trust, willingness, surrender, and joy.
 Each gathering is a chance to move, reflect, and reconnect with self and community.
 No dance experience is required.

 The program began in 2024 at Miami Theater Center as a pilot in partnership with local recovery groups.
 It has since grown into an ongoing community led practice facilitated by Andrea Labbée and Octavio Campos.
 Together, they create a supportive environment where movement becomes a path toward healing and shared growth.
+In 2026, Darryl Brown joined Andrea and Octavio as co-facilitator after coming into Recovery in Motion as a participant.

 Each session focuses on a principle of recovery such as gratitude, unity, faith, or service, explored through exercises in embodiment, improvisation, and storytelling.
 Over time, participants have built strong bonds and created original performances rooted in their lived experiences.